 The Shabbaton is the highlight of the summer.
 The group spends all day Friday and Saturday together at a retreat center, returning to New York on Sunday afternoon.
 Student committees meet during CLIP seminars to plan the ritual, social, and educational components of the weekend.

 what's the deal with Pluralism?

 At CLIP, we believe that conversations are the most robust—and learning the deepest—when there are multiple perspectives and experiences gathered around the table.
 In that vein, CLIP strives to cultivate a cohort of talented individuals representative of the diversity of the Jewish community and welcomes (and requires!) applicants from all Jewish backgrounds.

 We hold several alumni events throughout the year, so interns are able to reconvene with their cohort beyond the summer.
-We organize alumni reunions, CLIP delegations to LimmudNY, and host one or more alumni tables at the Bronfman Center’s annual Shabbat for 2000.
+In the past we have organized alumni reunions, CLIP delegations to LimmudNY, and hosted one or more alumni tables at the Bronfman Center’s annual Shabbat for 2000.
 During the summer program we bring current interns together with alumni in career-mixers and an optional intern-alumni Shabbaton.